isomorphic-software/smartclient-docs/kb_topics/iscServer.md

 The SmartClient Server provides a standardized request and response protocol designed for data-oriented "CRUD" operations (create, retrieve, update, delete).

-This standardized protocol automatically handles [request metadata](../reference_2.md#object-dsrequest) (paging parameters, requested sort order, original values of data being modified) and [response metadata](../classes/DSResponse.md#class-dsresponse) (error handling, cache management, session expiration etc).
+This standardized protocol automatically handles [request metadata](../reference.md#object-dsrequest) (paging parameters, requested sort order, original values of data being modified) and [response metadata](../classes/DSResponse.md#class-dsresponse) (error handling, cache management, session expiration etc).

-This standardized protocol avoids developers in different groups inventing their own incompatible and redundant request/response protocols, and allows developers to more easily learn code they didn't author.
+Similar to the impact of Struts on early web applications, this standardized protocol avoids developers in different groups inventing their own incompatible and redundant request/response protocols, and allows developers to more easily learn code they didn't author.

 #### Bi-directional XPath binding to Java Objects